 The cd shell command to change directory

-Let us introduce the Change Directory “cd” command, that allows us to change our present working directory by moving around in the file system.
-If called with no argument, the cd command will return us to our default directory, our home directory.
+Let us introduce the Change Directory “cd” command, that allows us to change our present working directory and move around in the file system.
+If called with no arguments, the cd command will return us to our default directory, our home directory.
+Lost in the file system?
+Here is a neat trick: just type cd and hit the return key to go back home.

 We can call “cd” by supplying an absolute or relative (we’ll come to those in a moment) path to a directory in the filesystem.
 For example: